bahrus/be-alit/README.md

 ## Example 2a [TODO]

 As mentioned above, it is seemingly beyond any frameworks's ability to pass values to the view model in the proscribed  way.
-So*be-alit* can take over the reigns of binding, and tap into the power of [DSS](https://github.com/bahrus/trans-render/wiki/VIII.--Directed-Scoped-Specifiers-(DSS)).
+So *be-alit* can take over the reigns of binding, and tap into the power of [DSS](https://github.com/bahrus/trans-render/wiki/VIII.--Directed-Scoped-Specifiers-(DSS)).

-For a somewhat "raw" example:

 ```html
 <patient-chart>